Mystic chord: Use by Scriabin

-Contrary to many textbook descriptions of the chord, which present the sonority as a series of superposed fourths, Scriabin most often manipulated the voicings to produce a variety of melodic and harmonic intervals.
+Contrary to many textbook descriptions of the chord, which present it as a series of superposed fourths, Scriabin most often manipulated the voicings to produce a variety of melodic and harmonic intervals.
 (Note: In the same manner that a dominant seventh, built on superposed thirds, will deploy intervals of a sixth, fourth, and/or second under inversion.)
 A rare example of purely quartal spacing can be found in the Fifth Piano Sonata (mm.
 264 and 268).
 Measures 263–264 are shown below.

 Incomplete versions of the chord spaced entirely in fourths are considerably more common, for example, in Deux Morceaux, Op.
 57.

 According to George Perle, Scriabin used this chord in what he calls a pre-serial manner, producing harmonies, chords, and melodies.
-However, unlike the twelve tone technique to which Perle refers, Scriabin, like Perle, did not use his Mystic chord as an ordered set and did not worry about repeating or omitting notes or aggregate combinatoriality.
+But Scriabin, like Perle, did not use the chord as an ordered set and did not worry about repeating or omitting notes or aggregate combinatoriality.
 (Note: "Half a dozen years or so after Scriabin's death, Schoenberg came up with the principle of ordering and Hauer with the principle of partitioning as a means of differentiating representations of the universal set of twelve pitch classes from one another, the foundational requirement for a twelve-tone system.
 Scriabin's sketches for his projected 'Prefatory Action' show that in the last year of his short life he was already preoccupied with the same problem.")
 (Note: "Scriabin, in his employment of a...complicated set, of transpositions of the set, of invariant segment that function as pivotal elements among the various transpositions, and of consistent variants of the set, may be considered the first to exploit a set systematically as a means of compensating for the loss of the traditional tonal functions.")

 Use by other composers

-With the increasing use of more dissonant sonorities, some composers of the 20th and 21st centuries have used this chord in various ways..
+With the increasing use of more dissonant sonorities, some 20th- and 21st-century composers have used this chord..

-In jazz music, on the other hand, such chords are extremely common, and in this setting the mystic chord can be viewed simply as a C^{13♯11} chord with the fifth omitted.
+In jazz music, such chords are extremely common, and in this setting the mystic chord can be viewed simply as a C^{13♯11} chord with the fifth omitted.
 In the score to the right is an example of a Duke Ellington composition that uses a different voicing of this chord at the end of the second bar, played on E (E^{13♯11}).